Blue Mountains

 Is Sydney’s water safe to drink?

-Sydney Water and NSW Health have advised Sydney’s drinking water is compliant with the existing Australian Drinking Water Guidelines (ADWG) and is safe to drink.
-For NSW Government information on PFAS visit www.nsw.gov.au/pfas.
+The NSW Government has advised Sydney’s drinking water is compliant with Australian Drinking Water Guidelines and is safe to drink.
+For NSW Government information on PFAS visit nsw.gov.au/pfas.

 The thorough scientific process for setting the guidelines helps maintain high quality drinking water for all Australians.
 Australia has some of the highest quality drinking water compared to anywhere else in the world.